Jumperkables/a_vs_c/README.md

 * **Big(gest?)
 Norm Dictionary:** We centralise many of the existing norm databases into one flexible and extensive resource.
 It includes concreteness values we focus on, but many, many more that others may find useful.
 To the best of our knowledge, this is the largest single compilation of word-norm databases available in code.
 * **To be confirmed**

+## Usage/Installation:
+[AVSD](https://github.com/batra-mlp-lab/avsd) and [PVSE](https://github.com/yalesong/pvse) implementations are directly adapted from the official repositories.
+The [TVQA](https://github.com/Jumperkables/tvqa_modality_bias) implementation is one we used in another of our projects (which is in turn adapted from the [original repository](https://github.com/jayleicn/TVQA)).
+We thank and appreciate the authors of these repositories for their well documented implementations.
+If in using our implementation here you use any of the features from these 3 implementations please credit and cite the original authors and implementations as they ask.

+0. `git clone git@github.com:Jumperkables/a_vs_c.git`
+1. `#`

 ## Norms Datasets:
 The norm dictionary we created (`misc/all_norms.pickle`) is made using the following sources.
 The link are not ALL the official ones: